greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-User.md

 #### PATH

-As any other environment variable you set in `.bashrc` or `.bash_profile`, the `PATH` variable is not available to systemd.
 If you customize your `PATH` and plan on launching applications that make use of it from systemd units, you should make sure the modified `PATH` is set on the systemd environment.
 Assuming you set your `PATH` in `.bash_profile`, the best way to make systemd aware of your modified `PATH` is by adding the following to `.bash_profile` after the `PATH` variable is set:

  `~/.bash_profile`
 ```